Frequently Asked Questions

 What type of motorcycle is needed?

-A dual-sport or adventure motorcycle of 600cc or larger displacement is recommended for comfort due to some sections of highway travel that require speeds of 70-75 mph for some distance.
+We will train you on your bike, no matter the size.
+We have had students on a bike as small as a Honda Trail 125 up to the BMW 1250GS.
+For tours a dual-sport or adventure motorcycle of 600cc or larger displacement is recommended for comfort due to some sections of highway travel that require speeds of 70-75 mph for some distance.
 Equipping with a good dual-sport or knobby tire is best for the terrain we cover as street tires generally don't provide the traction needed for loose sand, gravel or mud.
-We recommend at least a 70/30 (on-road/off-road) tire, preferably 50/50.
+We recommend at least a 70/30 (on-road/off-road) tire.

 Equipment/Safety requirements?